 If a member lapses through non-payment of dues, or resigns for any reason, and does not renew within five years, the member shall be required to reapply for membership under the current qualifying standards; however, all work submitted for qualification shall be considered based on the applicable qualifying standards on the date of publication of the work.

 iii.
-Active Members shall have all rights afforded members under the California NPBC.
-Only Active Members in good standing shall be entitled to vote, as set forth in these Bylaws, on the following matters: the election of Directors; the disposition of all or substantially all of the assets of the corporation; any merger and its principal terms and any amendment of those terms; any election to dissolve the corporation; any amendment to the Articles of Incorporation; and/or on the adoption, amendment or repeal of these Bylaws, except as otherwise specified in the California NPBC.
+Full Members shall have all rights afforded members under the California NPBC.
+Only Full Members in good standing shall be entitled to vote, as set forth in these Bylaws, on the following matters: the election of Directors; the disposition of all or substantially all of the assets of the corporation; any merger and its principal terms and any amendment of those terms; any election to dissolve the corporation; any amendment to the Articles of Incorporation; and/or on the adoption, amendment or repeal of these Bylaws, except as otherwise specified in the California NPBC.

 c.
 Non-Voting Classes

 i.
-SFWA may refer to certain nonvoting classes or other persons or entities associated with it as “members,” even though those persons or entities are non-voting Active Members as set forth in Article IV of these Bylaws.
+SFWA may refer to certain nonvoting classes or other persons or entities associated with it as “members,” even though those persons or entities are non-voting Full Members as set forth in Article IV of these Bylaws.

 ii.
 The class name(s), qualifications for, and general rules governing all nonvoting classes of membership shall be established by the Board and published in the appropriate section of the Operating Policies & Procedures Manual (OPPM), and may be modified by the Board without further amendment to these Bylaws.

 2. Dues & Good Standing